Alsany-code/assignment_5/README.md

 While getElementsByClassName/getElementById will only give html collection, querySelector/querySelectorAll gives nodelist.

-2. How to create and insert a new element into the DOM
-3.
-To create a new element and insert it to the DOM rrequires 3 steps:
+2. How to create and insert a new element into the DOM To create a new element and insert it to the DOM rrequires 3 steps:

-First, Create the element: document.createElement("tagName") Set content or attributes: textContent, innerText, etc.
+"First, Create the element: document.createElement("tagName")"

+"Then, Set content or attributes: textContent, innerText, etc."

-Insert it into the DOM: appendChild, prepend.
+"Finally, Insert it into the DOM: appendChild, prepend."

 3. Event Bubbling